partiql/partiql-beamline/partiql-beamline-book/src/query-generation/parameterization.md

 # Query Generation Parameterization

 This section provides a complete reference for all query generation parameters.
-PartiQL Beamline's query generator is highly configurable, allowing you to control every aspect of query generation from simple predicates to complex nested path expressions.
+Beamline's query generator is highly configurable, allowing you to control every aspect of query generation from simple predicates to complex nested path expressions.

 ## Parameter Categories